Needle Exchange: Find a Program

 According to the Henry J. Kaiser Family Foundation, there are about 300 needle exchange programs throughout the United States.
 However, these programs do not exist in every state.
 Some states have many programs (Kentucky has 23), while some have very few (Hawaii has 1).7

-The North American Syringe Exchange Network (NASEN) provides a directory of needle exchange programs where users can enter a zip code, city, or state to find their nearest site.8
+The North American Syringe Exchange Network (NASEN) provides a directory of needle exchange programs where individuals can enter a zip code, city, or state to find their nearest site.8

 You can also visit your state’s or county’s public health or health department website for further information.